-Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave at the beginning, Stein managed to trick Wang to give up and purchased over 9000 pieces of scrolls and other relics with little money, most of them now are preserved in the British Museum.
+Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave initially, Stein managed to trick Wang into giving up and purchasing over 9000 pieces of scrolls and other relics with little money; most of them are now preserved in the British Museum.

 In 1908, Paul Pelliot picked and bought the most valuable 6000 ancient classics and transported them back to France, which are now in the La Bibliothèque Nationale de France.

-In the next few years, Russians, Japanese, and Americans came and took away more scrolls, and cut off many frescoes, as well as painted sculptures.
+In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, and painted sculptures.

-Besides having preserved some remaining scrolls, the Qing government did nothing useful to stop the outflow, until the empire ended in 1912.
+Besides preserving some remaining scrolls, the Qing government did nothing useful to stop the outflow until the empire ended in 1912.

 Statue of the Tang Dynasty from the 328th Cave of Mogao Grottoes — Harvard Art Museums (Photo by Dongmaiying)

-Some of those invaluable relics of Mogao that were dispersed all over the world have been well preserved and researched, while others were destroyed.
+Some of those invaluable relics of Mogao that were dispersed worldwide have been well preserved and researched, while others were destroyed.

 Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge losses to national treasures.

-After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossip, and passed away in 1931.
+After having realized the enormous value of the scrolls and relics that he sold out, he got depressed, lost his sanity in some gossip, and passed away in 1931.

-From 1940 to 1942, famous artist Zhang Daqian stayed there and copied murals in the caves, and did excellent jobs moving those exceptional artistic paintings to the canvas.
+From 1940 to 1942, famous artist Zhang Daqian stayed there and copied murals in the caves and did excellent jobs moving those exceptional artistic paintings onto the canvas.

 However, some murals of Mogao have more than one layer.